simonoop/mdPHPTest/README.md

 ## Step 1.
 Install composer

-    Composer is a dependency managar for php.
+    Composer is a dependency manager for php.
 Let's install it on your home folder.
     You can delete the composer file when you don't need this anymore.

     $ cd ~